agBeta/nevis/self-documentation/node.md

 According to [stackoverflow](https://stackoverflow.com/questions/73817412/why-is-the-agent-option-not-available-in-node-native-fetch), fetch()'s HTTP stack (it uses a parallel, from-scratch HTTP stack rewrite called undici.) is entirely separate from the standard HTTP stack, it should not be surprising that the options you can supply to http.get et al don't work with fetch().
 See also https://www.npmjs.com/package/node-fetch#custom-agent.
 But we don't need agent options like Support self-signed certificate, only IPv4 or IPv6 or Custom DNS Lookup.
 So we use native fetch.

+## strict mode
+Module code is always strict mode code.
+But in comments says it is not exactly true.
+See https://stackoverflow.com/a/18417571/22969951.